Skip to content

 Reviewing your recruiting/hiring strategy can help organizations identify ways to attract a larger, more diverse pool of talent and minimize barriers to diverse candidates being hired for positions.
 Once organizations onboard more diverse talent, they need to identify ways to ensure all employees feel welcome, included, and have a sense of belonging in the organization.
 Measuring employee experience and sentiments is an effective way of capturing your employee insights to identify where and how to drive improvements, as well as ensure your employee value proposition is realized across demographic groups within the organization.
 By identifying which factors are leading to employees staying and/or leaving, these insights can also help you determine methods for retaining key talent.

-Understand who is leaving the organization
+Who is leaving the organization?

 One of the most overlooked metrics concerns generating reliable exit data.
 Having a robust talent acquisition strategy that aims to attract and hire diverse candidates is vital, but it will fail to create any meaningful difference if the organization can’t retain this talent.
 By moving beyond data that looks at the diversity of talent coming into the organization to include metrics of exiting employees, organizations can better assess whether they are becoming more or less diverse with time.